Anerkiki/pokegotchi-using-pokeapi/README.md

 ### Ideas

+- When starter pokemon is selected, change the colour of the background to purple or something obvious

 - in actionBerry function:
   - maybe change image so pokemon turns around for a second or 2

 - pokemon image fades if health is low

-- if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any of those bars are low.
+- if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any bars are low

 #### Done